 - malathion-Plant bugs only.
 Highly toxic to bees.

 - pyrethrins-Highly toxic to bees.
 Some formulations are OMRI-listed for organic use.

 - zeta-cypermethrin-Highly toxic to bees.

 Management-chemical control: COMMERCIAL USE

-- esfenvalerate (Asana XL) at 2 to 5.8 fl oz/100 gal water (4.8 to 14.5 fl oz/A).
+- esfenvalerate (Asana XL) at 2 to 5.8 fl oz/100 gal water of dilute spray (4.8 to 14.5 fl oz/A of concentrate).
 REI 12 hr.
 PHI 14 days.
 May disrupt beneficial mite populations.
 Extremely toxic to fish and aquatic invertebrates; avoid spray drift and runoff to surface waters.
 Do not spray more than 0.375 lb/A per season, with no more than 0.3 lb/A between bloom and harvest.

-- lambda-cyhalothrin (Warrior II1CS) at 1.3 to 2.5 fl oz/A (0.02 to 0.04 lb/A).
+- lambda-cyhalothrin (Warrior II with Zeon Technology) at 1.28 to 2.56 fl oz/A (0.02 to 0.04 lb/A).
 REI 24 hr.
 PHI 14 days.
 May disrupt beneficial mite populations.
 Extremely toxic to fish; avoid spray drift and surface runoff.